uzairname/template/README.md

 1. Routes in `terraform/main.tf`, and `terraform/cloudflare/main.tf`

+2. NEXT_PUBLIC_BACKEND_URL in `.github/workflows/deploy.yml`

+3. Variables in each wrangler.jsonc

 ### Run Github Action

 Once terraform is set up, push the code to github and run the "provision" and "deploy" workflow